kencoken/axes-lite/README.md

 killed by issuing `$ screen -S axes-lite -X quit`.

 Note that this script assumes that you have launched MongoDB and NGINX services separately on the ports specified in `config.json`.
-If both are being managed by AXES-LITE (i.e. the paths specified in the components section of `config.json` for each is valid) then you can launch these by issuing:
+If this is not the case, it is recommended you use Supervisor as described in the following section to launch these services most simply.

+Nonetheless, for convenience a utility script is also provided which will start the MongoDB and NGINX services using the paths specified in `config.json` within a screen instance if required, which may be useful for debugging purposes:

     $ ./start_support.sh

-Alternatively, use supervisord as described below to launch these services.

-### Advanced launching using supervisord
+### Option 2: Launching using Supervisor

-Supervisord provides a fully featured process management system which helps to manage and control a collection of services in the background, offering advanced functionality such as the automatic restarting of processes that crash etc.
+Supervisor provides a fully featured process management system which helps to manage and control a collection of services in the background, offering advanced functionality such as the automatic restarting of processes that crash etc.

-If you do not have supervisord already, it can be installed as follows:
+If you do not have Supervisor already, it can be installed as follows:

     $ pip install supervisor

-After completing the preparation steps in the previous section, using supervisord to launch AXES-LITE is relatively straightforward.
+After completing the preparation steps in the previous section, using Supervisor to launch AXES-LITE is relatively straightforward.

 ##### Starting the system

-Note: The following assumes you are running supervisor from the axes-lite directory.
+Note: The following assumes you are running Supervisor from the axes-lite directory.
 If not, add `-c /path/to/supervisord.conf` to the commands below.

-Start the supervisor demon process:
+Start the Supervisor demon process:

     $ supervisord

+This will start the Supervisor daemon process using the `supervisord.conf` configuration file in the current directory.

-If you do not already have MongoDB and NGINX running, start them with supervisorctl:
+If you do not already have MongoDB and NGINX running, start them with `supervisorctl`:

     $ supervisorctl start mongodb nginx